beckojr/beckojr.github.io/content/en/blog/azure-app-service.md

 draft = false
 +++

-App Service is a Platform as a Service (PaaS) provided by Azure that allows developers to deploy their web applications without worrying about the underlying infrastructure.
-By freeing the developer from infrastructure management, the developer can focus on adding features to their applications.
+App Service is a [Platform as a Service (PaaS)](https://en.wikipedia.org/wiki/Platform_as_a_service) provided by Azure that allows developers to deploy their web applications without worrying about the underlying infrastructure.
+By freeing the developers from infrastructure management, the developers can focus on adding features to their applications.

-App Service deploys the resources in two types of environments: multi tenant and single tenant.

-In a multi tenant environment, applications are deployed in an Azure-managed network environment.
-There are two types of computes in a multi-tenant environment:

-- Shared virtual machines, where the compute power is shared with other Azure customers.
-Shared virtual machines are available for free and shared plans.
-- Dedicated virtual machines, where the compute power is dedicated to the developers' applications.
-Dedicated virtual machines are available for basic, standard, and premium plans.

-In a single tenant environment, the virtual machines are deployed in a virtual network that exists in the developer's Azure account.
-Single tenant environment is available for isolated App Service plans.
+Azure provides two tenancy types at two levels regarding your application's deployment environment: Networking level and Computing level.

+At the networking level, the network boundary your applications are running in can be shared with other App Service customers (multi tenancy) in an Azure-managed virtual network.
+Your applications can also be deployed in a virtual network that you managed (single tenancy).
+We find the same tenancy types at the computing level as well.
+The multi tenancy type runs your applications on virtual machines shared with other applications belonging to other App Service customers.
+App Service also provides the capability of running your application on dedicated virtual machines.

-With App Service, Azure deploys under the hoods a farm of servers (Windows or Linux) that host your applications and a load balancer to balance traffic between your virtual machines.
+Under the hoods, App Service deploys a farm of servers (Windows or Linux) that host your applications with a load balancer to balance traffic between web app instances.

-On top of the compute powers, App Service provides additional features that eases streamlines the developer experience.
-The type of feature available depends on the type App Service plan purchased.
+On top of the compute power, App Service provides additional features that streamline the developer experience.
+The available features depends on the type App Service plan purchased.
 The following features are available:

-- Enable authentication on top of your application without modifying the application
+- Authentication on top of your application without modifying the application
+- Horizontal scaling by adding more VMs
+- Vertical scaling
-- Horizontal scaling by changing the VM size (up or down) within the same plan
+  - By choosing a bigger or smaller VM size in the same plan
-- Vertical scaling by selecting another plan
+  - By choosing a more powerful or less powerful VM in another plan
 - CI/CD integration with popular source code management systems
 - High availability with multi-zone deployment
-- Global static assets deployment using CDN
+- Global static assets deployment using Azure CDN
 - Custom domains and TLS certificates
 - Deployment slots that enable multiple deployment strategies